ddotcodes/100-days-of-code/log.md

 **Today's Progress**: Today i learned how to draw using p5js @thecodingtrain and i read html and css book by Jon Duckett it's great book for newbies and finished some c# basics

+### Day 4 :November 8, 2019

+**Today's Progress**: Today I studied how can I move my player in unity using c# and I read html and CSS book by Jon Duckett it's a great book for newbies